podtyazhki1337/3d-neurons-segmentation-benchmark/readme.md

 ## Usage

 The code can be used to:

-- train models
+* train models
-- run inference
+* run inference
-- reproduce model execution pipelines
+* reproduce model execution pipelines

 Refer to the scripts in the repository for specific commands and configurations.

 ## Notes

-- Dataset paths must be set manually
+* Dataset paths must be set manually
-- Setup may differ depending on the model
+* Setup may differ depending on the model
-- No data is distributed with this repository
+* Data is distributed in the article.

 ## Citation